-We plan to hold the following events across 2021, with summaries and recordings posted to the project blog shortly afterward.
+We held the following events across 2021, with summaries and recordings posted to the project blog shortly afterward.

 - Event 1: Back Issues: Research Roundtable on Post-60s Scottish Periodicals

 A dazzling tour d’horizon of the magazine in theory by our guest speaker, Professor Patrick Collier (Ball State University), and some initial questions and reflections on our Scottish titles and contexts.